XanderC94/IRSProject/README.md

 # IRSProject
-Repository for the Intelligent Robotic System course
+Repository for the courses of Intelligent Robotic System and Autonomous Systems